S2-group/ATDx/README.md

 ### Input and output
-Example of Input and output files can be found in the `data/examples` directory.
+Example of Input files can be found in the `data/examples` directory.
+And the output example can be found in  `data/reports`.

 ## Structure